Table of Contents

 How to Include Niche Influencers in Your Content Marketing Strategy

-- Invite them to host your webinar, podcast or Twitter chat
+- Inviting them to lead your webinars, podcasts, or Twitter chats.

 Buzzsumo offers a variety of engagement metrics allowing you to identify Twitter users who are likely to talk back to you and engage with your content.